* Goldman Sachs says 23 pct of U.S. refining capacity is shut

 * Gasoline hits more than two-year high

-LONDON, Aug 30 (Reuters) - Crude oil slid and gasoline futures hit their highest since mid-2015 on Wednesday as flooding and damage from Tropical Storm Harvey shut over a fifth of U.S. refineries, curbing demand for crude while raising the risk of fuel shortages.
+LONDON, Aug 30 (Reuters) - Crude oil slid and gasoline futures hit their highest since mid-2015 on Wednesday as flooding and damage from Tropical Storm Harvey shut nearly a fifth of U.S. refineries, curbing demand for crude while raising the risk of fuel shortages.

 Refineries with output of 4.1 million barrels per day (bpd) were offline on Tuesday, representing 23 percent of U.S. production, Goldman Sachs said.
 Restarting plants even under the best conditions can take a week or more.